Camden-png/SNES-bot/README.md

 Completed for CDM-198.

 ## How It Works:
-Using the adapters listed below, I hijack the SNES' I/O to emulate controller signals
-I use Python code to convert a PS3 controller signal into a PS2 signal into a hacked SNES signal
+Python code converts PS3 controller signals into PS2 signals and then into SNES signals

 ![](Images/Border1.png)